-A large portion of her practice serves to process her own issues with mental health, self-image, sexual desires and trauma.
+A large portion of her visual art practice serves as a way to process her emotions in relation to mental health, self-image, sexual desires and trauma.
 Being a survivor of sexual assault and domestic violence, her needle felting process of repeatedly stabbing fibers back into themselves serves as a way to meditate and heal while confronting various intrusive thoughts with a sense of humor.
 Exhibiting bright venomous hues, not unlike what poisonous animals use to ward off predators, she is interested in the role that color and shape play in the psychological response to a piece.

-In 2020, Overby founded MotherShip Studios with business partner Courtney Peterson and has since focused on developing the community and constructing studios in the space located in San Marcos, Texas.
+In 2020, Overby Co-founded MotherShip Studios and has since focused on developing the community and constructing studios in the space located in San Marcos, Texas.
 The MotherShip mission goal is to strengthen the central Texas art scene by offering affordable studios and building a community network in which artists can thrive together.

-Most recently the pair have begun another initiative called Blast Suppers, hosted at a different location every month.
+Afterwards, began another initiative called Blast Suppers, hosted at a different arts location every month.
 An evolving effort, the monthly potluck aims to provide a community gathering point where the Austin creative community can come together and rebuild the networks of support that we have lost throughout the pandemic.

 In 2022 Jacqueline Overby and Courtney Peterson created the first San Marcos Studio Tour, hosted through MotherShip Studios location and throughout the city limits.
 They built out their 450 sq ft of gallery space and welcomed over 3000 people to citywide tour in April of 2023.
 After a wonderful first year, Overby is currently working on the 2nd Annual San Marcos Studio Tour to be held April 5th-7th, 2024.